Lucy Harris: Later life

-In part due to the continued disagreement with her husband over the legitimacy of Smith and the golden plates, and because of the loss of his farm – which he had mortgaged to publish the Book of Mormon – in 1830 Harris and her husband separated.
-Lucy Harris was described by her detractor Lucy Mack Smith as a woman of "irascible temper," but Harris may also have abused her.
+In part due to the continued disagreement with her husband over the legitimacy of Smith and the golden plates—and because of the need to sell 151 acres of his farm to pay off the mortgage he incurred to publish the Book of Mormon—in 1830 Harris and her husband separated.
+Lucy Harris was described by her detractor Lucy Mack Smith as a woman of "irascible temper," but Martin Harris may also have abused Lucy Harris.
 Lucy Harris also suggested that her husband may have committed adultery with a neighboring "Mrs. Haggart."
 She died in 1836 at the age of 44.

 Allegations by the Smith family

-According to the journal of Smith's mother, Lucy Mack Smith, Harris expressed once that she "missed her husband," but after Smith informed Harris that he left to accompany Joseph Smith, and to take the Egyptian characters to the East to "call on all the professed linguists... in giving a translation of the characters," Harris "became highly exasperated, and charged me with planning the whole affair."
+According to the journal of Joseph Smith's mother, Lucy Mack Smith, Harris expressed once that she "missed her husband," but after she informed Harris that he left to accompany Joseph Smith, and to take the Egyptian characters to the East to "call on all the professed linguists... in giving a translation of the characters," Harris "became highly exasperated, and charged me with planning the whole affair."
 After contending briefly with Harris, Smith reported, "'Now, stop' said I, 'do you know that we have never asked you for money or property? and that if we had been disposed to take advantage of your liberality, could we not have obtained at least, two hundred and seventy dollars of your cash?'
 She answered in the affirmative, notwithstanding she went home in a great rage, determined to have satisfaction for the treatment which she had received.
 In a short time Harris returned, and his wife's anger kindled afresh at his presence, insomuch that she prepared a separate bed and room for him, which room she refused to enter."

-In a later report by Smith, she described Harris's reaction upon her discovery of damage to a chest of drawers, a consequence of Martin's decision to pick the lock (when he was unable to locate the key) to show the manuscript pages to a friend: "When Mrs. Harris returned, and discovered the marred state of her [chest of drawers], her irascible temper was excited to the utmost pitch, and an intolerable storm ensued, which descended with the greatest violence upon the devoted head of her husband."
+In a later report by Smith, she described the reaction of Lucy Harris upon her discovery of damage to a chest of drawers, a consequence of Martin's decision to pick the lock (when he was unable to locate the key) to show the manuscript pages to a friend: "When Mrs. Harris returned, and discovered the marred state of her [chest of drawers], her irascible temper was excited to the utmost pitch, and an intolerable storm ensued, which descended with the greatest violence upon the devoted head of her husband."